evaggelos99/CheckersAI/notes.md

 * General
     * Player 1 doesnt play optimal for some reason don't know why.
 It could be because i switch the players and some bugs happen.
 Don't know where in code tho

+## Changes 1.1.2

+* possible moves
+    * it allows 3 jumps which is the maximum you can jump

+* bugs
+    * goes out of bounds.
+Need to check my helper functions or maybe remake them cause some are not efficient -> this is gonna be done later who am I kidding 😅